opencv/opencv/modules/imgproc/doc/histograms.rst

 .. ocv:cfunction:: void cvClearHist( CvHistogram* hist )
 .. ocv:pyoldfunction:: cv.ClearHist(hist)-> None

-    :param hist: Histogram
+    :param hist: Histogram.

-The function sets all of the histogram bins to 0 in the case of a dense histogram and removes all histogram bins in the case of a sparse array.
+The function sets all of the histogram bins to 0 in case of a dense histogram and removes all histogram bins in case of a sparse array.

 CopyHist